afxdance/onboarding/SetupUsingVM.md

 cat ~/.ssh/id_rsa.pub
 ```

-Go to https://github.com/settings/keys and click New SSH key.
+Go to https://github.com/settings/keys and click New SSH key, and fill it out as follows:

-You can leave the title empty.
-Paste the contents of `~/.ssh/id_rsa.pub` into the Key box and save.
+- Title: leave empty

-(Taken from instructions at https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/ and https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/.)
+- Key: (paste contents of `~/.ssh/id_rsa.pub` in this box)